Whale & Wildlife Watching Tours Summer

 - Eagle Wing Tours is committed to providing a supportive, safe and welcoming environment that ensures respect and dignity for all employees and guests.
 Please see our Code of Conduct, which outlines our expectations from guests to help us meet our high standard of service.

-Included in the Tour
+Included in the winter tour

 -

-- No Whale Guarantee Program.
+- Whale Guarantee (Year Round)

-- Wildlife viewing
+- Incredible wildlife viewing

 - Onboard wildlife identification kits